 The ESCP applies to all employees and contractors at the MPO and covers all areas within the MPO boundary.
 The ESCP applies to the life of the MPO, including (but not limited to) the period of mining operations specified in Development Consent DA 92/97, which currently permits mining until 22 December 2026.
-As required by Condition 5, Schedule 2 of Development Consent DA 92/97, the ESCP will continue to apply (excluding mining operations) beyond 22 December 2026, as required, until the rehabilitation and any additional undertakings (required by the Secretary of the NSW Department of Planning, Industry and Environment [DPIE], or the Division of Resources and Geoscience [DRG] within the DPIE) have been carried out satisfactorily.
+As required by Condition 5, Schedule 2 of Development Consent DA 92/97, the ESCP will continue to apply (excluding mining operations) beyond 22 December 2026, as required, until the rehabilitation and any additional undertakings (required by the Secretary of the NSW Department of Planning, Industry, and Environment [DPIE], or the Division of Mining, Exploration and Geoscience [MEG] within the Department of Regional NSW) have been carried out satisfactorily.